 Whilst revolution brewed, a majestic furniture style emerged in France.
 Louis XVI and his infamous wife, Marie Antoinette, oversaw a period of design that is still coveted today.

-Louis XVI was the last of the Bourbon monarchs and the final King of France.
+Louis XVI was the last of the Bourbon monarchs.
 He reigned from 1760 to 1789, ascending to the throne at just 20.
 Indecision and weakness of character plagued the King, who never quite lived up to the legacy of his ancestors.

 Louis Seize was married to Marie Antoinette in order to assert diplomatic links with Austria.
 What the King lacked, the Queen made up for in many ways.
 She was the last Queen of France, and Marie Antoinette is remembered for her headstrong and extravagant ways.